AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 Implementations are expected to preserve energy as the roughness of the surface increases, with multiple scattering compensation[^Turquin2019] being a popular implementation strategy.

 The `color82` input provides a multiplier on reflectivity at 82 degrees, useful for capturing the characteristic "dip" in the reflectance curve of metallic surfaces.
 Setting it to (1,1,1) effectively disables this feature for backward compatibility.

+Unlike the artistic `tint` of [&lt;dielectric_bsdf>](#node-dielectric-bsdf), the Schlick reflectance inputs of this node parameterize its physical Fresnel curve, so they contribute to the node's color-valued [vertical-layering transmittance](#vertical-layering-transmittance).

 Setting `retroreflective` to true switches the BSDF to retroreflection mode, where light is reflected back toward the incoming direction rather than the mirror reflection direction[^Portsmouth2026].